How to Use Colour Confidently in Your Home(Even If You're Scared of It)

 When It Helps to Have Someone in Your Corner

-Sometimes you know you want change but you just can't quite see it yet.
-That's completely normal, it's actually one of the most common things clients say to me before our first consultation.
-You don't need to have it all figured out before asking for help.
-That's what I'm here for.
+Sometimes you know you want change, but you just can’t quite see it yet.
+That’s completely normal.
+It’s one of the most common things clients say to me before our first consultation.
+You don’t need to have it all figured out before asking for help.
+That’s what I’m here for.

-In a two-hour colour and design consultation, we look at your space together from the lighting, the layout, what you love to what's driving you mad and map out a clear direction you can feel genuinely excited about.
-No vague mood boards.
-Just real, actionable choices that work for real life.
+In a two-hour colour and design consultation, we look at your space together.
+We assess the lighting, the layout, what you love, and what’s driving you mad.
+Together, we map out a clear direction you can feel genuinely excited about.
+No vague mood boards—just real, actionable choices that work for real life.

 Book a design consultation with Kate to find your colour!